Ventriloquist (character): Shauna Belzer

 A new Ventriloquist debuted in the pages of Batgirl, part of The New 52 continuity reboot.
 Shauna Belzer grew up in the shadow of her twin brother Ferdie, whom their parents treated as a favorite while ignoring her; other children, meanwhile, idolized Ferdie while bullying her.
-When Shauna learned she possessed telekinesis, she used her newfound powers to murder one of her tormentors.
+When Belzer learned she possessed telekinesis, she used her powers to murder one of her tormentors.
 She would later use these powers to kill Ferdie and make it look like an accident.
-Afterwards, Shauna becomes a ventriloquist and serial killer, using a dummy named after her brother.
+Belzer becomes a ventriloquist and serial killer, using a dummy named after her brother.

-Shauna is one of six individuals who are kidnapped by a man identifying himself as the Mockingbird and sealed inside a shipping container underwater.
-Besides Shauna, the others are Catman, Big Shot, Black Alice, Strix, and Porcelain.
+Belzer is one of six individuals who are kidnapped by a man identifying himself as "the Mockingbird" and sealed inside a shipping container underwater.
 After escaping, this group becomes known as the new Secret Six.
 Mockingbird is revealed to be the Riddler, who believes that one of the six stole a priceless diamond from him, but he does not know who.
-The thief is revealed to be Ferdie, whose persona is so separate from Shauna's that she did not even realize that her doll was the thief.
-In the final issue of Secret Six, Shauna betrays the team and abandons Ferdie when he insists that they remain loyal to the group.
-Shauna is incarcerated in Arkham Asylum, where she is now using a sock puppet as her new doll.
+The thief is revealed to be Ferdie, whose persona is so separate from Belzer's that she did not even realize that her doll was the thief.
+In the final issue of Secret Six, Belzer betrays the team and abandons Ferdie when he insists that they remain loyal to the group.
+Belzer is incarcerated in Arkham Asylum, where she begins using a sock puppet.

 Powers and abilities

-The first Ventriloquist has no superhuman powers, but possesses some basic hand-to-hand combat skills.
+The first Ventriloquist (Arnold Wesker) has no superhuman powers, but possesses some basic hand-to-hand combat skills.
 He is a skilled ventriloquist and his Scarface persona is a skilled criminal strategist.
-However, he is unable to pronounce any word with a letter "B" in it accurately without moving his lips, giving Scarface a speech impediment in which he says every "B" in a word as a "G".
 Wesker usually carries a handgun of some kind, while Scarface carries a trademark Tommy gun.
 However, Wesker tends to show that he and Scarface hold two different personalities and he and Scarface can sometimes argue amongst each other, which tends to work as an advantage to Batman on several occasions.

-The second Ventriloquist is much more skilled in ventriloquism than her predecessor and is capable of pronouncing all speech patterns with more proficiency when in her Scarface persona.
-Unlike the first one, the second Ventriloquist's personality does not contradict Scarface's and is much more willing to commit cruel acts, especially since she believes that she and the dummy are in a romantic relationship.
+The second Ventriloquist (Peyton Riley) is much more skilled in ventriloquism than her predecessor and is capable of pronouncing all speech patterns with more proficiency when in her Scarface persona.
+Unlike Wesker, Riley's personality does not contradict Scarface's and is much more willing to commit cruel acts, especially since she believes that she and the dummy are in a romantic relationship.
 Coming from an elite mob family, she is also a brilliant criminal mastermind.